carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-ar.rst

-p[k]
+p

  Print files to the standard output.
-The *k* modifier applies to this operation.
 This operation simply prints the *files* indicated to the standard output.
 If no *files* are specified, the entire  archive is printed.
 Printing bitcode files is ill-advised as they might confuse your terminal settings.
 The *p* operation never modifies the archive.

-q[Rf]
+q

  Quickly append files to the end of the archive.
-The *R*, and *f* modifiers apply to this operation.
 This operation quickly adds the *files* to the archive without checking for duplicates that should be removed first.
 If no *files* are specified, the archive is not modified.
  Because of the way that **llvm-ar** constructs the archive file, its dubious